AVEVA/CONNECT-data-services-developer-docs/content/api-reference/graphql-console.md

    - Use the selections under the `where:` argument to filter by fields that equal, contain, start with, or end with a specified value, or are included in an array of values.

    - Use the selections under the `options:` argument to retrieve a specified count of objects or to sort the data returned.
-Select **+ Add** to add a secondary sort field.
+If you select multiple sort fields, the order in which you select them determines the sort order.

    - For fields that can be arrays, select **+ Add** below them to add spaces for additional values.